Lightning-Universe/lightning-flash/docs/source/integrations/fiftyone.rst

 The :func:`~flash.core.integrations.fiftyone.visualize` function then lets you visualize your predictions in the
 :ref:`FiftyOne App <fiftyone:fiftyone-app>`.
-This function accepts a list of dictionaries containing :ref:`FiftyOne Label<fiftyone:using-labels>` objects and filepaths which is the exact output of the FiftyOne serializers when the flag ``return_filepath=True`` is specified.
+This function accepts a list of dictionaries containing :ref:`FiftyOne Label <fiftyone:using-labels>` objects and filepaths, which is exactly the output of the FiftyOne serializers when the ``return_filepath=True`` option is specified.

 .. literalinclude:: ../../../flash_examples/integrations/fiftyone/image_classification.py
     :language: python
     :lines: 14-

+The :func:`~flash.core.integrations.fiftyone.visualize` function can be used in all of the following environments:

+-   **Local Python shell**: The App will launch in a new tab in your default web browser
+-   **Remote Python shell**: Pass the ``remote=True`` option and then follow the instructions printed to your remote shell to open the App in your browser on your local machine
+-   **Jupyter notebook**: The App will launch in the output of your current cell
+-   **Google Colab**: The App will launch in the output of your current cell
+-   **Python script**: Pass the ``wait=True`` option to block execution of your script until the App is closed

+See :ref:`this page <fiftyone:environments>` for more information about using the FiftyOne App in different environments.

 ***********************
 Using FiftyOne datasets